stava-11/Portfolio/takepicture/README.md

 # Overview

 This is an app written in Kotlin using Android Studio.
 It is the beginning of an app that allows you to use intents to take a picture with the phone's camera and then send the image to a contact.
-The image is currently not being able to be sent to a contact.

 [Software Demo Video](https://youtu.be/1Z2Dz6zXIn4)